solo-io/workshops/gloo-gateway/1-18/poc/README.md

 })
 EOF
-echo "executing test dist/document/build/templates/steps/apps/httpbin/delegation/tests/status-200.test.js.liquid from lab number 6" timeout --signal=INT 3m mocha ./test.js --timeout 10000 --retries=120 --bail || { DEBUG_MODE=true mocha ./test.js --timeout 120000; echo "The workshop failed in lab number 6"; exit 1; }
+echo "executing test dist/document/build/templates/steps/apps/httpbin/delegation/tests/status-200.test.js.liquid from lab number 6" timeout --signal=INT 3m mocha ./test.js --timeout 10000 --retries=120 --bail --exit || { DEBUG_MODE=true mocha ./test.js --timeout 120000; echo "The workshop failed in lab number 6"; exit 1; }
 -->

 In the child `HTTPRoute` we've indicated the absolute path (which includes the parent path), but instead we can inherite the parent matcher and use a relative path: